Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-Many recent studies have shown the potential of GNN with a graph attention network in detecting time-series anomalies in the future.
-For example, \cite{deng2021graph} proposed Graph Attention-based Forecasting (GDN) to predict the behavior of each sensor at each time step by learning the past.
-This helps detect sensors that deviate greatly from their expected behavior.
-GDN addresses very important issues in G-TSAD research, i.e different sensors may have different behaviors \b{and properties} (e.g., some sensors measure the water pressure while others measure the flow rate). \b{However, existing GNN-based methods use the same \b{set of} model parameters \b{for all sensors}.
-Moreover, \b{many of them pre-define the graph nodes/edges/adjacency matrices.} Though using the pre-defined matrices results in a more stable training phase, defining the matrices themselves requires prior knowledge about the dataset, which may not be reachable in many applications.
-GDN proposes to learn the graph nodes, edges, and adjacency matrices during the learning process.} Overall, GDN combines a GNN, a graph structure learning, and a graph attention module.
-The attention module is essentially used to fuse a node with its neighbors in the graph (i.e., to perform attention over neighbors, which allows analyzing different types of sensors).
-The anomaly score at each time step is then computed by the reconstruction error.
+Many recent studies have shown the potential of GNN with a graph attention network in detecting anomalies in the future.
+For example, \cite{deng2021graph} proposed Graph Attention-based Forecasting (GDN) to dynamically learn the graph by an attention mechanism with attention weights assigned for edge weights, then predict the behavior of each sensor at each time step by learning the past.
+This helps detect sensor (node) anomalies that deviate from their expected behavior.
+An anomaly score for each sensor at each time step is computed using the absolute error value.
+Normalization is then applied to all anomaly scores across all time steps for each sensor.
 Importantly, the obtained attention weights are used to provide explainability for the detected anomalies.
-In spite of the GDN's great capability to address real-world issues in G-TSAD, its main limitation is that it detects anomalies mainly based on \g{inter-variable} dependencies; the \g{intra-variable} relations across different time steps are \b{ignored}.
+GDN addresses very important issues in G-TSAD research, i.e different sensors may have different behaviors and properties (e.g., some sensors measure the water pressure while others measure the flow rate).
+However, existing GNN-based methods use the same set of model parameters for all sensors.
+Moreover, many of them pre-define the graph nodes/edges/adjacency matrices.
+Though using the pre-defined matrices results in a more stable training phase, defining the matrices themselves requires prior knowledge about the dataset, which may not be reachable in many applications.
+In spite of the GDN's great capability to address real-world issues, its limitation is that it detects anomalies mainly based on inter-variable dependencies; the intra-variable relations across different time steps are ignored.

-Inspired by GDN, another similar work called FuSAGNet \cite{han2022learning} also proposes to use a GNN \b{and} a graph structure learning with a graph attention network to predict the future time-series behavior.
-In addition to the prediction task as of GDN, FuSAGNet includes the reconstruction task \b{through using} a Sparse-AE that induces sparsity in its latent space.
-In the end, a sparsity-constrained joint optimization is introduced to optimize both Sparse-AE and GDN components.
-Thus, FuSAGNet \b{can potentially achieve} more accurate anomaly scores than those obtained from standalone GDN, as FuSAGNet computes anomaly scores from both the reconstruction and forecasting modules.
-However, similar to the challenge seen in the standalone GDN, FuSAGNet only concentrates on capturing the \g{inter-variable} dependency, and the \g{intra-variable} dependency \b{remains} unaddressed.